 5 Tips to Keep the Peace this Holiday Season

-Did you blink?
-Here it is again, another holiday season!
 Do you love this time of year or do you dread it?
-Perhaps your feelings are a bit mixed.
 Your holiday experience can be really upsetting, tiring and stressful OR your holiday season can truly be one of peace and joy.
 The choice is up to YOU.
 Your thoughts and actions during this time will define your holiday experience.
 You cannot control the thoughts and actions of others, but you can take control of your own thoughts and actions.
 Think of this time of year as an opportunity, an opportunity to continue to grow and strengthen your ability to treat yourself and others with compassion and respect.
 How?
 Here are five tips to get you through this season in peace and not in pieces.

-1) Do Less – Right away, you might think; “So this article was written by a crazy person, nice.”
-This is the time of year of endless to-do lists and events and all kinds of opportunities to drive yourself nuts.
+1) Do Less – Right away, you might think; “Is she nuts?”
+This is the time of year of endless to-do lists and events and all kinds of opportunities to drive yourself crazy.
 You don’t have to accept every invitation that comes your way.
 If you think you have to go to an event because you only see the people involved once a year – doesn’t that already tell you something?
 Your going to wear yourself out for someone you only see once a year?
 Why don’t you try to see them some other time during the year?

 Remove unnecessary chores from your list.
 Save yourself at least a night or two each week where you can go home and hibernate.